SvenChmie/Form3-API-Guides/Guide_1_Send_Payment.md

 # Guide: Making a Payment

-_**(Note: Are there any specific steps required for different payment schemes (SWIFT etc.)?
-Do the steps in this guide work the same for any scheme?
-Should be mentioned somehow)**_

-In this guide you will learn how to use the Form3 Payments API to make a payment.
+In this guide you will learn how to use the Form3 Payments API to make a payment through Faster Payments Service (FPS).
 The guide covers the following steps:
-- Send the payment
+- Sending the payment
-- Track the payment progress manually
+- Tracking the payment progress manually
-- Track the payment progress automatically using subscriptions
+- Tracking the payment progress automatically using subscriptions

 Each step is illustrated with Python code snippets, so you can execute each step as you read along.
 The snippets are ready-to-run programs and work in Python's interactive console.

 ## Prerequisites:
 Before you start, make sure you have the following things ready to go:
 - API credentials.
-Contact your Form3 contact to obtain your credentials. _**(Note: Better name for this role?
-Who do they have to contact?)**_
+Contact Form3 to obtain your credentials.
-- Register your bank ID and BIC with Form3
+- Register your UK sortcodes and BICs with Form3.
-- Sign up for Form3's scheme simulator.
-This is a sandbox environment that you can use to simulate transactions in order to test your application. _**(Note: in the API this is called "payment simulator".
-Which term should we use?)**_
+- Sign up for Form3's scheme simulator for FPS payments.
+This is a sandbox environment that you can use to simulate transactions in order to test your application.
 - If you want to run the Python code snippets, make sure you have [Python 2.7](https://www.python.org/downloads/) installed.
 You also need the requests package.
 The easiest way is to install it through [Pip](https://docs.python.org/2.7/installing/index.html): `pip install requests`